-This weekend I am attending XML London at University College London, a 2 day conference on XML, Open Data, Digital Publishing, and Data Management.
-I am presenting a paper on XSpec.
+This weekend I am attending Markup UK at King’s College London , a 2 day conference on XML and other markup technologies.
+I am presenting a paper on running XSpec tests in a serverless environment with AWS Lambda (which I blatantly titled XSpec in the Cloud with Diamonds).
 The paper is available here and the slides of my presentation are available here.

 This week I’m giving a talk about Continuous Security with Jenkins, Docker Bench, and Amazon Inspector at CD Summit & Jenkins Days in Amsterdam and in Berlin.
 CD Summit & Jenkins Days are a series of conferences in the US and in Europe focusing on Continuous Integration (CI) and Continuous Delivery (CD).